-PwC’s bespoke programme for NHS NEDs delivers high value and high impact events free of cost and tailored to support the demands placed upon NEDs in the health sector
+PwC’s bespoke online programme for NHS NEDs delivers high value and high impact events free of cost and tailored to support the demands placed upon those in the health sector

 "Great programme, thank you for letting us access it."

 "Very thought provoking, its important as a NED to have "time out" to discuss the longer term issues facing the NHS."